< < PT04 : PT05 : PT06 > >

 048 The system shall remotely process video and audio data and provide an indication of potential incidents or threats to a center.
 03 Transit Operations needs to be able to monitor transit secure areas such as bus or rail yards and transit infrastructure such as tracks and tunnels in order to provide security for transit assets.

-049 The system shall include video and/or audio surveillance of traveler secure areas including transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and traveler information 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.
+049 The system shall include video and/or audio surveillance of traveler secure areas including transit stations, transit stops, rest areas, park and ride lots, and other fixed sites along travel routes (e.g., emergency pull-off areas and traveler information centers).
+02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.

 051 The system shall forward a request for assistance to an emergency management function and acknowledge the request.
 02 Transit Operations needs to be able to monitor transit stops and transit stations in order to provide a secure environment for travelers.